Make a Li-ion battery charging pack for your Xbox 360 controller.

 What is pictured above is the

 victim candidate for this project.
-It’s a old rechargeable battery pack that I’ve had for almost 7 years.
-I can leave it in my controller all night and it will never charge past 0.917 volts. which it should be at around 2.4-2.5 volts as the batteries are in a 1P2S configuration ( 2 cels in series stacked to provide enough voltage to step up the necessary circuits in the xbox)
+It’s an old rechargeable battery pack that I’ve had for almost 7 years.
+I can leave it in my controller all night and it will never charge past 0.917 volts. which it should be at around 2.4-2.5 volts as the batteries are in a 1P2S configuration ( 2 cells in series stacked to provide enough voltage to step up the necessary circuits in the Xbox)

 Pry it open the rechargeable battery casing!

 The inside of the casing is fused together with slightly melted plastics which happens at manufacturing.
 Fusing plastics this way gives it a really strong bond for handling and charging but the bond can be broken.
 This very first step I have seen a lot of stupid YouTube videos such as using a knife to pry it open (which is dangerous because if it slips you could be cutting a chunk out of your finger.)
 I’ve also seen people start at the sides of the controller which ends up really destroying the plastics.
 Using either a plastic cel-phone LCD separator or a small jeweler’s flat head screwdriver start where the latch button is as shown above.
 Pry gently and it will pop the first few fused pieces around the button assembly.
 From there you can work your flathead screwdriver around the plastic seal until it splits open.
 I’ve had pretty good luck taking these apart however because of where you are prying you may damage the inside release button.
 So use some caution when you are doing this.